-For problems with accessibility in using figures and illustrations in this method, please contact the SLTC at (801) 233-4900.
+For problems with accessibility in using figures and illustrations, please contact the Salt Lake Technical Center at 801-233-4900.

 These procedures were designed and tested for internal use by OSHA personnel.
 Mention of any company name or commercial product does not constitute endorsement by OSHA.

 |Target concentration:||0.3 mg/m3 (0.10 ppm) (OSHA PEL)|

 |Recommended air volume and sampling rate:||120 L at 1 L/min|

 |Detection limit of the overall procedure:||Glass fiber filter 3.8 µg/m3 (1.3 ppb)

 Silica gel 3.8 µg/m3 (1.3 ppb)

 |Reliable quantitation limit:||Glass fiber filter 3.8 µg/m3 (1.3 ppb)

 Silica gel 3.8 µg/m3 (1.3 ppb)